ARNAB814/Knights-Tour/README.md

 Players will have the opportunity to control the knight's movements and strategize their way through the board, aiming to complete a successful tour.

 To play the game simply download Knights Tour.exe and run the file.
-You will need a Java time Environment to run this game.
+You will need a Java runtime Environment to run this game.